2019 Poznań Open – Singles

 Hubert Hurkacz was the defending champion but lost in the semifinals to Rudolf Molleker.

-Tommy Robredo won the title after defeating Molleker 5–7, 6–4, 6–1 in the final.
+At 37 years and 1 month, Tommy Robredo won the title after defeating Molleker 5–7, 6–4, 6–1 in the final, making him the oldest winner for 2019 and sixth-oldest in the history of the ATP Challenger Tour.

 Seeds

 All seeds receive a bye into the second round.